suvitha-7/-TasteTrails--Follow-the-flavor.-Discover-the-roots./README.md

 ❤️ Save Favorites – Bookmark your favorite dishes across locations.

-🕓 Distance & Duration Estimates (Coming Soon) – Know how far your next bite is.
+🕓 Distance & Duration Estimates – Know how far your next bite is.